walidbrini/PersonDetection-HOG/README.md

 3. Open MATLAB and navigate to the project directory.

-4. Run the `train.m` script to train the model:
+4. Run the `main.m` script to train the model and extract the features

-5. Use the `detect.m` script to detect pedestrians in your images:

 ## Results

-The project aims to achieve robust pedestrian detection using the HOG method.
-Example results and performance metrics will be provided in the `results` directory.
+The project aims to achieve pedestrian detection using the HOG method.
+Example results and performance metrics will be provided in the results directory.

+Due to the lack of data, the tests were conducted on the training images, which does not present a real evaluation of the model's capabilities on unseen images.

 ## References